openpsa/createphp/README.md

 See the Create.js documentation for available configuration options in workflows

 # Reference

-## Type system: Types, Entities and Nodes
+## Type system: Types, Entities and Collections

 CreatePHP defines interfaces for the definition of RDF types, properties and collections.
 Then it defines extended interfaces for types bound to actual